Nursing’s Role in Quality & Patient Outcomes

 Memorial Hospital recognizes that quality improvement is a key factor in enhancing safety, effectiveness, and efficiency in healthcare which ultimately produces better outcomes for our patients.
 The Quality Improvement department at Memorial has been working diligently to make changes in our approach to quality and patient safety.
 We are undergoing a structural change, which is bringing various groups of individuals together that were once separated, creating better communication lines, a sense of partnership, and streamlining our processes as a team.

 Enlarging the department has allowed us to set focus on creating collaborative workgroups with set priorities on harm prevention.
-Biweekly meetings on surgical site infections (SSIs) is one example that has opened communication lines between departments and has allowed us to discover opportunities with pre and post-surgical patient care, evaluate new products, and develop education for our bedside staff.
+Ad hoc meetings on surgical site infections (SSIs) is one example that has opened communication lines between departments and has allowed us to discover opportunities with pre and post-surgical patient care, evaluate new products, and develop education for our bedside staff.

-Our Medication Safety Review Team is another multidisciplinary group that meets weekly to review all the medication errors that occur throughout all three facilities.
+Our Medication Safety Review Team is another multidisciplinary group that meets monthly to review all the medication errors that occur throughout all three facilities.
 We can identify gaps in care and quickly react with staff education and process improvement plans to mitigate an error from occurring again.
 We have strong engagement from multiple Pharmacists, who provide much of the education to our bedside nursing staff on subjects such as insulin administration and the home medication reconciliation process.
 Each week, we develop strategies to prevent further errors from arising.

 At Memorial Hospital, our leadership is committed to providing solutions and resources that enable us to continuously improve the quality of health care we deliver.
 They understand quality improvement involves people as part of the improvement solution and encompasses the employees that best understand the processes.
 While we are at the beginning stages of our new journey, we are making great strides in identifying areas of opportunity and taking the appropriate steps to focus on preventing patient harm.